Upcoming Trips: Fred Eaglesmith - Denali

 Saturday, 9 September

 We board our chartered motorcoach for the two and a half hour trip to Talkeetna.
 We pass through Wasilla enroute, though, to date, no Palins have been sighted.
 Talkeetna was the inspiration for the television show “Northern Exposure.”
-There will be time to explore, get settled into our excellent hotel, go for a hike and have dinner.
+There will be time to explore, get settled into our excellent hotel, the Talkeetna Alaskan Lodge, go for a hike and have dinner.
 There will either be a concert in town or a private show in front of the fireplace at the hotel.

 Sunday, 10 September

-We depart Talkeetna in the morning and travel a little over three hours up the stunningly scenic Alaska Highway to the entrance of Denali Park.
+We depart Talkeetna in the morning and travel a little over three hours up the stunningly scenic George Parks Highway to the entrance of Denali Park.
 Here we transfer to the bus that will carry us 92 miles to the end of the road.
 During our travel to and from the Kantishna Roadhouse we will have excellent opportunities to see wildlife in their natural habitat.
 The height of the bus and its large sliding windows provide the perfect viewing platform as we journey through the Park (we cribbed this language from the Roadhouse.
 Don’t be fooled - it’s a glorified school bus).
 The Driver/Guides are expert wildlife spotters and will stop the bus whenever an animal or view of Mt.
-McKinley comes into range.
+Denali comes into range.
 Binoculars and cameras will be put to great use as we enjoy the amazing landscapes and animals.
 Arrival at the Roadhouse will be in time for dinner (included).
 There is a cozy pub just steps away from the dining room.

 Monday, 11 September